causerp/cangjie_runtime/stdlib/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 ## `@TestTemplate` Macro

-Functionality: The `@TestTemplate` macro marks an abstract class as a [test template](../../unittest/unittest_samples/unittest_test_templates.md).
+Function: The `@TestTemplate` macro marks an abstract class as a [test template](../../unittest/unittest_samples/unittest_test_templates.md).

 ## `@Timeout` Macro

-Functionality: The `@Timeout` macro specifies that a test should terminate after a given duration.
+Function: The `@Timeout` macro specifies that a test should terminate after a given duration.
 It is useful for testing complex algorithms that may run for extended periods or enter infinite loops.

 Syntax: `@Timeout[expr]`